CarliJoy/django-pint/README.md

     class HayBale(models.Model):
 	    weight = QuantityField('tonne')

-Quantities are stored and retrieved like any other field
+Quantities are stored as float (Django FloatField) and retrieved like any other field

     >> bale = HayBale.objects.create(weight=1.2)
     >> bale = HayBale.objects.first()